unrealwork/atsd-use-cases/research/chicago-l-train/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/b6a1a2cc/7/#fullscreen)

-To establish annual ridership averages, passenger totals for the fifteen busiest stations will be used.
-Although these stations make up just 10% of the L's total stations, the passenger traffic between them accounted for a third of the total annual traffic.
-This is a dynamic group of stations, meaning that the busiest stations in 2001 were not necessarily the busiest stations in 2016, however, the purpose of such partitioning is merely to sample a relevant section of the whole, not to comment on the features of a specific station.
+To establish annual ridership averages, passenger totals for the fifteen busiest stations are used.
+Although these stations make up just 10% of the total stations of the L, the passenger traffic between them accounted for a third of the total annual traffic.
+This is a dynamic group of stations, meaning that the busiest stations in 2001 are not necessarily the busiest stations in 2016, however, the purpose of such partitioning is merely to sample a relevant section of the whole, not to comment on the features of a specific station.